Baroness Caroline Cox

 Communications and Fundraising Manager

-Stephanie developed her communication and fundraising skills while working at an organisation that helped small charities to fundraise online.
+Stephanie developed her communication and fundraising skills while working at an online fundraising organisation.
 She is also a trustee of a small international health NGO based in South America.
 She has a passion for travelling and is motivated to support the marginalised communities of the countries she has, and hasn’t yet, visited.

 EA to the CEO and Office Administrator

 Ziallo wants to change the world one fundraising action at a time.
 She is passionate about giving back to society and is up for any challenge that would help towards this goal.
 She has supported a charity that raises awareness of girls’ rights in poorer parts of the world and ran a 10k for Cancer Research.
 She is now planning to run another 10k for HART on October 1st.